mdn/content/files/en-us/web/javascript/reference/global_objects/array/foreach/index.md

 - `callbackFn`

-  - : Function to execute on each element.
+  - : A function to execute for each element in the array.
+Its return value is discarded.

     The function is called with the following arguments: